 How to Build your Own Conservatory

-Here is a ten-step guide to building your own conservatory:
+Here is 10 steps guide to building your own conservatory:

 - First of all, choose the style of conservatory you want.
 From simple ‘lean-to’ and ‘flat-roof’ options to the more elegant and complicated Victorian and Edwardian designs, choosing the right conservatory design is of paramount importance, as you want it to blend in with the main property without proving to difficult to construct.